Skip to main content

 2. Assign Asset Views

 Assign according to the assets defined in the custom template view.
-Only the assets defined in your custom template view should be assigned.
-If an asset is not defined, you can omit it.
+Only assign the assets that exist in your custom template view; omit any that are not present.

 extension CustomTemplateView: GFPNativeTemplateViewProtocol {